charitha-26/brain-boost-bot/README.md

 ---

-## 📂 Project Files
-- `/media` – Screenshots  and video of how the bot works.
----

 > 🎓 This project is ideal for students seeking a smarter way to study with the help of AI.
 It also serves as a great resume project demonstrating practical no-code skills and educational innovation.